topos-protocol/topos/docs/architecture/addr_announcer.md

 The `AddrAnnouncer` will listen for command coming from the `Runtime`, those commands will drive the behavior of the `AddrAnnouncer`.

 - `Start` command will start the `AddrAnnouncer` and the announcement process, receiving a new `Start` command should do nothing if already started.
-- `Stop` command will ask the `AddrAnnouncer` to shutdown, if an announcement is being processed the `AddrAnnouncer` will let it finish before stopping
+- `Stop` command will ask the `AddrAnnouncer` to shut-down, if an announcement is being processed the `AddrAnnouncer` will let it finish before stopping
 - `Pause` command will stop the announcement but keep the `AddrAnnouncer` alive
-- `TTLChanged` command will update the TTL for the next announcement
+- `ChangeTTL` command will update the TTL for the next announcement
-- `AddressesUpdated` command will update the addresses to be published for the next announcement
+- `UpdateAddresses` command will update the addresses to be published for the next announcement

 ### Publications